kqlqkqlqF/Exploring-the-relationship-between-fruit-flavor-preferences-and-seasonality/README.md

 The repo is structured as:

 -   `data/00-simulated_data` contains the simulated price change data for banana-flavored and strawberry-flavored products from June 2024 to November 2024.
--   `data/01-raw_data` contains the raw data, which obtained from "https://jacobfilipp.com/hammer/" and openDataToronto.
+-   `data/01-raw_data` contains the raw data, which obtained from "https://jacobfilipp.com/hammer/" and opendataToronto.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains a series of fitted models.
 -   `other` contains relevant details about LLM chat histories, datasheet, and sketches for the figures demonstrated in the paper.